 Let the audience know why you selected your speech, what you learned from reading/listening to the speech, and what you learned about the speaker.

 Deliver your remarks extemporaneously, establish eye contact, adhere to the time limit, and use 4 x 6 note cards.

 Be prepared to respond to questions following your presentation.

-In order to avoid duplication of speeches, students should e-mail selected speeches to the instructor at firstname.lastname@example.org by a Monday, October 20th at 12 Noon.
+In order to avoid duplication of speeches, students should e-mail selected speeches to the instructor at firstname.lastname@example.org by 12 Noon, Monday, February 2, 2015.